 MiCA regulations 2024

-The Markets in Crypto-Assets regulation in Europe is one critical part of the broader European Union initiative on introducing and regulating digital finance like cryptocurrencies and other cryptoassets.
-These regulations will provide clarity around legality and protection for investors, foster innovation, and maintain stability in the cryptoasset market.
+The Markets in Crypto-Assets regulation in Europe is one of the most important areas of the overall European Union initiative on introducing and regulating digital finance like cryptocurrencies and other cryptoassets.
+The regulations will bring clarity into legality and protection towards investors, innovation, and stability in the cryptoasset market.

 What MiCA regulation entails

-MICA’s objective is to have a single rulebook for cryptoassets within the European Union, one through which regulators could license service providers in cryptoasset markets and ensure customer protection.
-Such regulation involves a wide range of assets, from stablecoins to other forms of cryptocurrencies, placing transparency, fraud, money laundering, terrorist financing, and crypto sustainability development as major consideration areas.
-Under the MICA regulations, each member state is supposed to name a supervisory authority that will check compliance issues regarding the regulations.
+MICA is, in itself, a single rulebook for cryptoassets across the European Union, whereby regulators can license service providers in cryptoasset markets and ensure customer protection.
+A wide array of assets would be caught under the net from stablecoins to other forms of cryptocurrencies, with significant consideration on areas such as transparency, fraud, money laundering, terrorist financing, and crypto sustainability development.
+Following the MICA regulations, every member state should designate a supervisory authority which would verify the compliance issues with the regulations.

 When MiCA regulation will come into force

-On 9 June 2023, the European Union officially declared 9 June as an official date of entry into force of the Markets in Cryptoassets Regulation-a new beginning for regulating digital assets across the EU.
-The latter will begin to enforce the rule from 20 June 2023, and the regulation allows for a phase-in of the rules: the first set of regulations will become effective on 30 June 2024, while the second set is due on 30 December 2024.
-MiCA is supposed to be a holistic regulatory regime in terms of governing the cryptocurrency industry within the European Union.
+9 June 2023 – This day the European Union officially announced that 9 June shall be the official date of entry into force of Markets in Cryptoassets Regulation; now a new era of regulating digital assets has finally begun across the European Union.
+The former will begin the process of implementing this rule starting from 20 June 2023, while the latter regulation provides for a phase-in of the rules: the first set of regulations will take effect on 30 June 2024, and the second on 30 December 2024.
+MiCA is supposed to be holistic in nature, in the sense that it addresses how the cryptocurrency industry should be governed under one regime within the European Union.

-Under Article 143(3) of the MICA, cryptocurrency providers with local registration can continue to offer their services until December 30, 2024, and upon application, till July 1, 2026, considered a transition period or until they have been approved or rejected for a permit under MICA with regard to a cryptocurrency activity.
+Article 143(3) of the MICA stipulates a transition period whereby cryptocurrency providers which are locally registered can operate until December 30, 2024, and upon application till July 1, 2026, or in case they have been approved or refused for a permit under MICA in respect of a cryptocurrency activity.

-Until 30 June 2024, each EU Member State shall inform the European Commission and ESMA whether it intends: to exercise this transition possibility or to shorten it for its jurisdiction.
-For instance, Spain has the intention of shortening such transition period to 1 January 2026.
+Until 30 June 2024, each EU Member State shall notify the European Commission and ESMA whether it intends to exercise this transition possibility or to shorten it for its jurisdiction.
+For example, Spain intends to shorten such transition period to 1 January 2026.

-All advantages of local registration will be granted to those companies that conduct activity in the sphere of virtual assets and receive local registration before 30 December 2024 during the transitional period.
+All the advantages of local registration will be granted to those companies that conduct activity in the sphere of virtual assets and receive local registration before 30 December 2024 within the transitional period.

-- Cryptocurrency exchanges: Those will need to get the relevant licence and stick to the standard AML/CFT requirements.
+Cryptocurrency exchanges: Those will be obliged to obtain the relevant licence and follow the standard AML/CFT requirements.

-- Stablecoin Issuers: The capital and operational requirements that will be applicable to stablecoin issuers vary by firm.
+Stablecoin Issuers: The capital and operational requirements that will apply to stablecoin issuers are firm-specific.

-- Other cryptoasset market participants: For example, ICO platforms, which for the first time will be required to provide partial transparency and investor protection.
+Other cryptoasset market participants, including ICO platforms, will be obliged for the first time to provide partial transparency and investor protection.

-Regulation (EU) 2023/1114 marks a strategic step by the Union toward the integration of cryptoassets within the regulated financial space, giving legal clarity for market operators and protection for consumers.
-It prescribes requirements in respect of the standard licensing, operation security, and transparency for crypto-asset service providers; innovation; and fair competition with a high degree of protection for investors and the resilience of markets.
+Regulation (EU) 2023/1114 constitutes a strategic step of the Union toward incorporating crypto assets into the space of regulated finance, giving legal certainty for market operators and protection for consumers.
+It lays down the standard licensing requirements, operational security, and transparency for crypto-asset service providers, innovation, and fair competition with a high degree of protection for investors and the resilience of markets.

 Key Provisions of Markets in Crypto Assets

-- Electronic money tokens, or EMTs, are digital representations of fiat currencies covered by guarantees from either central banks or other financial institutions.
+Electronic money tokens, or EMTs, refer to digital representations of fiat currencies that are guaranteed either by central banks or other financial institutions.

-- Asset-Related Tokens, or ARTs, retain their value due to support coming from other assets or rights.
-These include multi-fiat stablecoins and other commodities that have the possibility of being traded.
+Asset-Related Tokens, or ARTs, are a class of tokens whose value is derived from other assets or rights that include multi-fiat stablecoins and all other commodities capable of being traded.

 Who does the Markets in Crypto Assets rules apply to?

-Cryptoassets are subject to a specific authorization and registration with European Securities and Markets Authority – ESMA and, as such, the activity will be regulated.
-The authorization is valid in all EU member states, thus allowing easy business in the Union.
+Cryptoassets are subject to a specific authorization and registration with European Securities and Markets Authority – ESMA, and as such, the activity will be regulated.
+This licence is valid in all EU member states, thus allowing easy business in the Union.

-Organisations operating in the crypto space are being encouraged to put in place internal policies and mechanisms for ensuring adherence to regulations around operations: for instance, business continuity, risk management, and a complaint-handling scheme.
-Measures are expected to be taken toward protecting consumer and investor rights by installing AML/KYC procedures.
+In return, organizations involved in the crypto space are called upon to develop internal policies and mechanisms to ensure conformity to regulatory requirements around operations: for example, business continuity, risk management, and a complaint-handling scheme.
+Measures are to be taken in respect to the protection of consumer and investor rights by installing AML/KYC procedures.

 MiCA regulations in Lithuania 2024